- Future Students

 - The Mechanical Engineering program received its ABET accreditation in August of 2013.

-- The Electrical Engineering program received its ABET accreditation in August of 2008.
+- The Electrical Engineering program received its first ABET accreditation in August of 2008 and is pending renewed accrediation effective August 2014.
 In 2010, the program expanded to the west side of the state with a branch at North Seattle Community College.

 - The Department of Computer Science received a total clean slate from ABET on its site visit in fall 2010.